 General Building Contractor License (Class B): This is the classification that most often applies about when we think about “general contractors.”
 Construction, repair, altering, refurbishing, etc. of different structures and buildings.

-Specialty Contractor License (Class C): There are over 35 different unique skills that fall under this category for which Nevada requires a license for and “whose principal contracting business involves the use of specialized building trades or crafts.”
+Specialty Contractor License (Class C): There are over 35 different unique skills that fall under this category in which Nevada requires a license for and “whose principal contracting business involves the use of specialized building trades or crafts.”

 It is essential that you know the type of contracting work you are going to do to apply for the correct license.
 In many cases, you can apply for multiple licenses.